fvaleri/strimzi-debugging/sessions/001/README.md

 ```

 When the Kafka cluster is ready, we produce and consume some messages.
-Note that we are using a nice function to avoid repeating that for every client we need.
+We are using a simple function defined in `init.sh` to spin up a pod for invoking Kafka tools.
 You can also use the broker pods for that, but it is always risky to spin up another JVM inside a pod, especially in production.

 ```sh